 Our clinical studies utilize an investigational table-top prototype device placed in a physician’s office.
 However, our commercial strategy is based on a next-generation portable helmet device self-administered by a patient at home.
 We believe that the convenience and economics of home use will be critical contributing drivers for the adoption of LFMS by patients, providers and payors.

 In 2016, we started a new non-invasive neuromodulation effort in sleep.
-Our sleep therapy, targeting chronic insomnia patients, is being rationally designed based on our knowledge of sleep biology.
+Our sleep therapy, targeting chronic insomnia patients, is being rationally designed based on the knowledge of sleep biology.
 The approach utilizes certain aspects of the LFMS technology, but uses parameters optimized for modulating sleep, and a custom-designed wearable capcoil.
-The sleep program is in its early stages, before technical proof of concept.
+The sleep program is in its early clinical stages, before technical proof of concept.